jasoncerilli/JobApplicationTracker/README.md

 - Why Lambda instead of EC2?
 Serverless = no server management, scales automatically, pay-per-use
 - Why DynamoDB?
 Schema-less, fast key-value lookups, perfect for CRUD at this scale
 - Why API Gateway as the entry point?
 It decouples the frontend from the backend, handles auth, rate limiting, and routing
-- IAM is not optional — always show it in diagrams even if it's invisible during operation
+- IAM is not optional

 ## Browser Support